YouTubeVideoOrganizer/.github/BrowserExtension/PRIVACY.md

 If you enable YouTube Integration > Show Saved Video Indicators, YouTube may be able to detect your extension use and read the ids of the videos you have saved.

+## Permissions Used And Why

+### Host Permissions

+YouTube Video Organizer requires access to YouTube pages to inject "Save" buttons and "Saved/Archived" indicators directly into YouTube's interface.

+The extension extracts video metadata (title, channel, duration, thumbnail) from YouTube pages to create organized video records.

+These permissions are limited exclusively to YouTube domains and are used solely for reading publicly available video information.

 ## Your Rights and Choices

 ### Data Control